ccprog/crosswordsearch/plugin/readme.txt

 * Default and maximum difficulty levels are set for projects.
 * Setting up projects and editors is reserved to the blog administrators.

-Authors can add a shortcode tag to any page or post to add a Crossword game to that page.
+Authors can add a block (WP version >= 5.0) or a shortcode tag (classical editor or older WP version) to any page or post to add a Crossword game to that page.

 For informations on usage and configuration,
 [visit the Wiki](https://github.com/ccprog/crosswordsearch/wiki).